Conspire:

 Description:

-In this workshop series we will engage in body-based practices, political relevance building, relational work, and skill building for organizers and cultural workers.
+In this workshop series, we will engage in body-based practices, political relevance building, relational work, and skill building for organizers and cultural workers.
 These practices are meant to bring more agency, freedom, connection, pleasure, and power into our lives and communities.
-By doing this work together – Con-spire – we are inherently deindividualizing and de-shaming the work we all have to do to get free while also gaining the opportunity to learn off of different bodies, histories, and movement locations.
+By doing this work together, we are inherently deindividualizing and de-shaming the work we all have to do to get free while also gaining the opportunity to learn off of different bodies, histories, and movement locations.
+We will also put our practice into action by hearing from a local organizer about how to get plugged in, or stay plugged in, to local campaigns.

-This course will be taught by Yashna Padamsee, Eliana Rubin, and a special guest teacher!
+This course will be taught by Yashna Padamsee, Eliana Rubin, and special guest teacher, Alexis Pauline Gumbs!

 Please fill out the application below by June 18th — we will inform you of your application status by early-July.